lsst/templates/project_templates/stack_package/README.md

 At a minimum, this page should be customized with a description of the package.
 This copy can be shared with the description in the README.

+See the [Package homepage topic type](https://developer.lsst.io/stack/package-homepage-topic-type.html) for more information.

 ### doc/{{cookiecutter.python_module}}/index.rst

 Example: [doc/lsst.example/index.rst](example/doc/lsst.example/index.rst).

 This is the **module homepage.**
 This is the main documentation page for the Python module provided by the package.
-Most documentation will be linked through this page.
+Most documentation is linked through this page.

 Packages that provide multiple Python modules (like `afw`) can have several of these directories, each named after the module's public namespace.

-Separate documentation is forthcoming on how to format this page.
+See the [Module homepage topic type](https://developer.lsst.io/stack/module-homepage-topic-type.html) for more information.

 ### doc/conf.py